 - Every portion has progressively better scenery.

-- Throughout your trip you will probably pass people offering horse rides or perhaps they can haul your bag for a fee.
+- Throughout the Tiger Leaping Gorge Trek, you will probably pass people offering horse rides or perhaps they can haul your bag for a fee.
 They don’t seem too persistent but this could vary by season.

 - The trail is pretty well-marked with blue signs and arrows pointing the way.

-Part 0: Entrance gate (Qiaotao) to start of trail
+Part 0: Entrance gate (Qiaotao) to start of the trail

-Part 1: Start of trail to Naxi Village
+Part 1: Start of the trail to Naxi Village

 — 120 RMB Deluxe Double room with private bath